sameer2800/Lightoj-Solutions/README.md

 	answer will be g[n1] ^ g[n2] ^ g[n3] ....

+##Solution 1200 :

+	category : Dynamic Programming

+	for a weight w, u can keep any object inside the sack whose weight is lesser than w.
+	the profit obtained is p[i] for ith object.

+	func(weight) = maximum profit obtained when the sack size is w.

+	programmatically,
+	func(weight) =   MAX  p[i] + func(weight- weig[i]);

+	memoize steps to avoid recalculations.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.